 - the sideshoots two leaves beyond a female flower

 - the tips of flowerless side-shoots once they reach 2' (60cm) long.

 Cucumbers are 96% water so make sure you give them plenty of water too as they are a thirsty plant.
 Make sure you water round the plant not onto it.
 If in the greenhouse, keep the humidity high by watering the floor too.
 Once planted out, feed every 10-14 days with a balanced liquid fertiliser.

 Harvest will be 50 to 70 days after sowing.
 Cut the fruits when they are about 6" - 8" (15-20cm) long using a sharp knife.
 They will last 2 to 3 weeks if stored well.

+If you don't see cucumbers swelling behind your flowers and then they fall off, then they were male flowers.
 When the plant is stressed for example by lack of water or high plant density it may react by only producing male flowers.
-High temperatures like we saw in 2018 can also do this to plants.
-Other stresses, such as damage from insects or blowing soil or low light intensities can result in fewer female flowers.
+High temperatures like we saw in 2020 can also do this to plants.
+Other stresses, such as damage from insects or blowing soil or low light can result in fewer female flowers.
 To avoid this try to reduce the stress the plants are under by watering regularly and well.
 Ensure there is adequate space between your plants and some shade if the weather is particularly hot.

 Cucumber Pests & Diseases